Manne990/MvvmMobile/README.md

 ## Create the Xamarin iOS project ##
 - Create a Xamarin iOS project
 - Add a reference to your shared project
-- Add references to MvvmMobile.Core and MvvmMobile.iOS
+- Add the NuGet package MvvmMobile.iOS (https://www.nuget.org/packages/MvvmMobile.iOS/)
 - Create your view controllers

 All view controllers must inherit from ViewControllerBase or one of the other view controller base classes provided by MvvmMobile.